skylovely/ServerSync-iOS/README.md

 If you do not calibrate, then this library will return the client's time unchanged - no detriment to you.

 Ideally, you should run the calibration periodically or upon observing `UIApplicationWillEnterForegroundNotification` because you can't rely on one HTTP request having low latency.
 High latency will reduce the accuracy of the calibration.
 This library will utilize an exponential moving average to get as accurate as possible.

+It is also wise to recalibrate after observing these notifications: `UIApplicationSignificantTimeChangeNotification`, `NSSystemClockDidChangeNotification` and `NSSystemTimeZoneDidChangeNotification`.

 After calibrating, the functions of note are: